dzbeck/multiscanner/docs/install.rst

     $ docker-compose up

-This will build the 3 necessary containers (one for the web application, one for the REST API, and one for the ElasticSearch backend).
+This will build the 3 necessary containers (one for the web application, one for the REST API, and one for the Elasticsearch backend).

 Running this command will generate a lot of output and take some time.
 The system is not ready until you see the following output in your terminal::